zlobste/agensus/docs/index.md

-# agent-consensus
+# agensus

-A small library that helps you pick the best answer from multiple candidates.
+AI Agent Consensus framework - a small library that helps you pick the best answer from multiple candidates.
 Useful in multi-agent LLM setups where several agents answer the same question and you want one final choice.

 ## What it does
 - Scores and compares candidate answers.